kominoshja/budini.xyz/blogposts/tech/2018-08-26-the-case-against-my-router.md

 By locking our access in our routers, ALBtelecom is taking away a part of our freedom!
 Yes, really.

-When you can't change the DNS records, ALBtelecom WILL KNOW WHAT SITE YOU VISIT, even if you're using VPN.
-[Unless you took protection against DNS leak, or changed the DNS settings for your device(Yeah, sure, you can change the DNS records on every device you have, or you can do it the sane way)]
+When you can't change the DNS records, ALBtelecom will know what site you're visiting, even if you're using VPN.
+[Unless you took protection against DNS leak, or changed the DNS settings for your device (Yeah, sure, you can change the DNS records on every device you have, or you can do it the sane way)]
-The other problem I have with this  is that, I payed for the router.
-I bought it!
-Therefore, you have no right to lock me access.

 {% twitter https://twitter.com/kominoshja/status/1029015232801398784 %}